-Miley Cyrus And Dua Lipa Hang Out Back Stage In Kosovo At The Summer Hill Festival
+Miley Cyrus And Dua Lipa Hang Out Backstage In Kosovo At The Summer Hill Festival

-Miley Cyrus may not be hitting up Woodstock for its 50th anniversary because the entire gig has been canceled, but the “Wrecking Ball” singer did something more unexpected: She played Kosovo as the first international female to play in the country’s city of Prishtina for the Summer Hill Festival.
+Miley Cyrus may not be hitting up Woodstock for its 50th anniversary because the entire gig has been canceled, but the “Wrecking Ball” singer did something more unexpected: She appeared in Kosovo as the first international female to play in the country’s city of Prishtina for the Summer Hill Festival.

 Dua Lipa was there on Friday night, enjoying every aspect of the vulgar performance.
 Afterward, the two singers met backstage, possibly to compare notes.